cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

     The following word is in `   mono space        `.

+`Output:`
 The following word is in `   mono space        `.

+You can escape a backquote by wraping it with more backquotes.

+    This is a backquote '' ' ''.
+    These are backquotes '''' '' ''''.

+This is a backquote '' ' ''.
+These are backquotes '''' '' ''''.

 ## 2.4 Data representation
 ### 2.4.1 Code block